-Beautiful Two-Year-Old Has Prosthectic Leg & Heart Of A Champion
+Beautiful Four-Year-Old Has Prosthectic Leg & Heart Of A Champion

-A beautiful two-year-old-girl named Aurora Cairo from Texas, affectionately known as Rory, does what many two-year-olds do: run, play, laugh, play with her friends–all without a care in the world.
-There’s only one thing that’s different with Rory than with most two-year-olds, she has a prosthetic leg.
+A beautiful girl named Aurora Cairo from Texas, affectionately known as Rory, does what many little girls do: run, play, laugh, play with her friends–all without a care in the world.
+There’s only one thing that’s different with Rory than with most girls her age, she has a prosthetic leg.
 But that one leg won’t slow her down.
 Nope, not one bit.

 In fact, because of her “can-do” attitude, she has been hailed as an inspiration as she defies her disability by excelling in running, swimming and gymnastics.

 Rory was born with Fibular Hemimelia (FH), a rare birth defect that prevented her right leg from fully developing and led to her foot being amputated.